QuadrantIV/Graphix/README.md

 We welcome all forms of contribution, whether it's new features, bug fixes, documentation improvements or other types of updates.

-Strongly recommend reading ["The Wisdom of Asking Questions"](https://github.com/ryanhanwu/How-To-Ask-Questions-The-Smart-Way), ["How to Ask Questions to the Open Source Community"](https: //github.com/seajs/seajs/issues/545) and [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/%7Esgtatham/bugs-cn.html), [ "How to Submit Unanswerable Questions to Open Source Projects"](https://zhuanlan.zhihu.com/p/25795393), better questions are easier to get help.
+Strongly recommend reading [《The Wisdom of Asking Questions》](https://github.com/ryanhanwu/How-To-Ask-Questions-The-Smart-Way), [《How to Ask Questions to the Open Source Community》](https://github.com/seajs/seajs/issues/545) and [《How to Report Bugs Effectively》](http://www.chiark.greenend.org.uk/%7Esgtatham/bugs-cn.html), [《How to Submit Unanswerable Questions to Open Source Projects》](https://zhuanlan.zhihu.com/p/25795393), better questions are easier to get help.
 (This paragraph refers to [antd](https://github.com/ant-design/ant-design))

 Regarding submitting PRs:
 Please set the target merge branch to develop, not main.
 The develop branch will be merged into the main branch after the official version is released.